AntonioVdlC/defer/README.md

 `defer` works out of the box within sync functions.
 Unfortunately, for async functions, we need to use a wrapper: `deferrable`.
 This wrapper returns a function that will compute similarly to its argument, but helps keep track of all the deferred functions within it.

+`defer`red functions are run sequentially, and as such, if one function throws an error, the following `defer`red functions won't run.

+`defer`red functions in a `deferrable` will not run if the wrapped function throws an error.

 ## Examples